Customer Profitability sample for Power BI: Take a tour

-From the top of the dashboard, select Ask a question to open the Q&A question box.
+From the top of the dashboard, select Ask a question about your data to open the Q&A question box.

 Type total revenue by industry for Valery in the question box.
 Notice how the visualization updates as you type the question.

-As you can see, the Distribution industry is the biggest revenue area for Valery.
+As you can see, the Services industry is the biggest revenue area for Valery.

 Dig deeper by adding filters